 There are several reasons why you should work with newsletter templates.

 One reason is very obvious for all of us.
 When you send an offline company letter by post you don’t just send it in a blank paper what you pulled out from the printer’s tray, don’t you?
-You obviously send it in a company official postcard as it’s reflect the company corporate identity.
+You obviously send it in a company official postcard as it reflects the company corporate identity.

-So, exactly these reason are why we use newsletter templates as well.
+So, exactly these reasons are why we use newsletter templates as well.

 They can be excellent promotion and brand builders.
-You don’t even need more than an unified brand corporate identity which reflect the company.
-So it can include logos and brand names, basically things what help identifying the brand and the company.
+You don’t even need more than a unified brand corporate identity which reflects the company.
+So it can include logos and brand names, basically, things that help to identify the brand and the company.

 The other reason is a bit of a technical kind.
 Email templates work as a kind of frame and they don’t just make the newsletters creation easier, they will lessen the chance that email clients will break apart the letters.